cylc/cylc-doc/src/user-guide/task-implementation.rst

 Task Implementation
 ===================

-Existing scripts and executables can be used as cylc tasks without modification so long as they return standard exit status - zero on success, non-zero for failure - and do not spawn detaching processes internally (see :ref:`DetachingJobs`).
+Existing scripts and executables can be used as Cylc tasks without modification so long as they return standard exit status - zero on success, non-zero for failure - and do not spawn detaching processes internally (see :ref:`DetachingJobs`).